byrd-laif/soilMakers/lifeStylesForChange/waterAlchemy.md

 #### *Why make Eco-Enzyme?*

+***The Gift of Life is in the giving, conservation is the consequence of production.
+Cultivating cultures that heal, symbiotically keep the body healthy while restoring vitality and strength to the environment.
+It is easily done at negligible cost, free of harmful pollutants, effective, and multipurpose.***

 ***WATER***

 **It is very difficult to reverse the effects of water pollution.** Natural processes that cleanse the water can take years, decades, or even centuries, and even with costly technological processes, it can take years to remove all of the harmful substances from the water.
 There are many aspects of the contamination that must be removed. **First, and most importantly, the source of the water pollution must be removed, so that additional water contamination does not occur.**